Reviewed by

 2. Title Verification

-Before publishing, a newspaper or magazine must get its name (title) verified by RNI.
+Before publishing, a newspaper or magazine must get its name (title) verified by PRGI.
 This is to make sure that no two publications have the same or similar names.
 It avoids legal and identity issues between different publishers.

 3. Maintaining Publication Records